james-r-barrett/james-r-barrett.github.io/_pages/cv.md

 ## Organisation
 * Session chair for *"What shared Physics of Life principles do we see across pyrenoids from different lineages?"* at the York Physics of Pyrenoids (YP3) knowledge exchange retreat (2024).
+* Tutor at the 2024 Gatsby Plant Science Summer School